Hydrovac Excavation Services

 Daylighting

-Potholing, or daylighting, is the process of digging to expose underground utilities, live gas lines or live electrical lines to the “light of day” for inspection or to determine the utilities’ location.
+Potholing, also called daylighting, is digging to expose underground utilities, live gas lines or live electrical lines.
+This helps townships access utilities for regular inspection or to determine the utilities’ location.
 This process works to increase productivity, enhance project safety, and decrease the overall costs of the project.
 Daylighting by Adler hydro excavation ensures precise digging and minimized risk of utility damage.

 Pole Excavation

-This type of hydro excavation is required to create installation holes.
-The holes necessary can be any size or depth.
-Traditional methods, such as the backhoe, often extract more soil than necessary, thus requiring back fill, and therefore increasing the time spent on the job.
+Traditional digging methods use shovels and backhoes.
+This technique often extracts more soil than is necessary, requiring more back fill and more time spent on the job.
 Pole excavation requires hydrovac excavation because it is exactly to size, clean and fixed.

 Slot Trenching

 Slot trenching is the process of digging narrow trenches for pipe or cable installations, or viewing intersecting underground utilities.
-Since conventional slot trenching is dangerous and time consuming, and cannot dig narrow enough trenches, hydro excavation is the best option for slot trenching.
+Since conventional slot trenching cannot dig narrow enough trenches, hydro excavation is the best option for slot trenching.
 Adler Hydro Excavation provides accurate and precise digging without the use of heavy equipment creating a much safer environment.

 Air Excavation

-Air excavation, or soft dig, should be used when hydro excavation isn’t practical or possible.
-The process of air excavation uses compressed air, instead of water, to break up soils and materials and then vacuums all of the broken soil up into the debris tank.
-Air excavation method is an additional, suitable technique for locating underground utilities, such as electrical cables, gas lines, fiber optic cables and other types of underground utilities.
+Air excavation, or soft digging, can be used if hydro excavation isn’t an option.
+Air excavation uses compressed air instead of water to break up soils.
+The trucks then vacuums the soil into the debris tank.
+Air excavation is often used to locate electrical cables, gas lines, fiber optic cables, and other underground utilities.

 Interested in Adler Hydrovac Services?